tomanistor/osprey/archetypes/gallery.md

     #   wait: 200
     # - data: ls: cannot access 'dummy/' directory.
     #   wait: 75
+buttons:
+  - i18n: view # i18n key (see i18n directory, see https://gohugo.io/functions/i18n/)
+    icon: angle-circled-right # optional: use an icon (in this case arrow right)
+    newTab: false # optional: controls if url should be opened in new tab
+    url: ""
+  - i18n: code
+    icon: code
+    url: ""
 # [bool] Draft mode will decide if file will be published to 'public/' directory.
 draft: true
 ---